TinySpriteScripts/tss-fakesql/README.md

 # tss-fakesql
 Lightweight Lua table storage that mirrors common database workflows without MySQL.

+## DISCLAIMER: THIS IS AN INCOMPLETE SCRIPT JUST TO SEE IF I COULD DO IT.
+NOT RECOMMENED TO REPLACE YOUR DATABASE WITH

 ## What It Does
 - Stores each "table" as a Lua file in `database/*.lua`
 - Caches loaded tables in memory for fast reads